Giant's Park

 Its name comes from the nearby Cavehill, which is thought to be the inspiration for Jonathan Swift's Gulliver's Travels.
 He described the hills as a sleeping giant, safeguarding the city.
 Planned features of the park include an educational facility and festival space.

+Since 2017, Belfast’s newest film studio based on an 8-acre site at Giant’s Park.
+Belfast Harbour Studios provides more than 120,000 sq ft of studios, workshops and offices.
+Ulster University in partnership with Belfast Harbour and supported by Northern Ireland Screen, has developed an additional film production facility at the site, including an integrated R&D centre for real-time and virtual production.
+Studio Ulster is expected to be fully operation early in 2024.